totinaster/totinaster/README.md

 - 👀 I’m interested in html, css, js
 - 🌱 I’m currently learning js
 - 💞️ I’m looking for something to collaborate on ... something to improve my knowledge
-- 📫 How to reach me... totinastergmail.com
+- 📫 How to reach me: totinastergmail.com

 <!---
 totinaster/totinaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.